camlab-ethz/GEMS/docs/GEMS_pdbbind.md

 * **Prepare the labels:** Use the provided PDBbind data dictionary (`PDBbind_data/PDBbind_data_dict.json`) or parse the index file of PDBbind into a json dictionary (you can use `PDBbind_data/read_index_into_dict.py`, but you might have to adjust some paths)

-* **Compute Language Model Embeddings:** To compute ChemBERTa-77M, ANKH-Base and ESM2-T6 embeddings and save them in your data directory, you can run the following commands.
+* **Compute Language Model Embeddings:** To compute ChemBERTa-77M, ANKH-Base and ESM2-T6 embeddings and save them in your data directory, execute the following commands:

     ChemBERTa:     ```python -m dataprep.chemberta_features --data_dir <path/to/data/dir> --model ChemBERTa-77M-MLM``` <br />
     ANKH:          ```python -m dataprep.ankh_features --data_dir <path/to/data/dir> --ankh_base True``` <br />
     ESM2:          ```python -m dataprep.esm_features --data_dir <path/to/data/dir> --esm_checkpoint t6``` <br />

-    You can also include only a subset of these embeddings or change to ChemBERTa-10M (--model ChemBERTa-10M-MLM), to ANKH-Large (--ankh_base False) or to ESM2-T33 (--esm_checkpoint t33).
+    You can also include more or only a subset of these embeddings or change to ChemBERTa-10M (--model ChemBERTa-10M-MLM), to ANKH-Large (--ankh_base False) or to ESM2-T33 (--esm_checkpoint t33).
 We recommend running these scripts on a GPU.

 * **Run the graph construction:** To construct interaction graphs for all protein-ligand complexes in your data directory (incorporating language model embeddings), run the following command with the desired combination of protein and ligand embeddings: